<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/620d6d435d7e216acfd7e3a7/6ec7bb7b-f03a-45cc-b0ed-c28a6bd904a9/Orthodox-Christian-icon-of-the-Transfiguration_by_Feofan_Grek.jpeg</image:loc>

-<image:title>Blog - Kindred Paths to Union with God: Parallels Between Sufism and Hesychasm - Make it stand out</image:title>
+<image:title>Home - Kindred Paths to Union with God: Parallels Between Sufism and Hesychasm - Make it stand out</image:title>

-<image:caption>15th-century Russian Orthodox icon of the Transfiguration, attributed to Theophanes the Greek.
-It depicts Peter, James, and John experiencing the divine light emanating from Jesus, flanked by Elijah and Moses.
-(Image credit: Wikimedia Commons)</image:caption>
+<image:caption>15th-century Russian Orthodox icon of the Transfiguration, attributed to Theophanes the Greek (Image credit: Wikimedia Commons)</image:caption>

 </image:image>